 This course, with its emphasis on clinical practice, initiates an understanding of the full role of the physical therapist based on focused and directed clinical experiences.
 Topics include the development of professional behaviors, self-assessment/reflective practice, clinical reasoning and decision-making in physical therapy, and the development of expertise in physical therapy.
 Students spend 30 hours observing in various local clinics.
-This is a pass/fail course.
-0 semester hours
+3 semester hours